kfahn22/AI-sunset/README.md

 [Public Link to SkyGAN model] https://app.runwayml.com/models/madebyioo/SkyGAN

-# Running RunwayML on the webpage
+# Running RunwayML on the web

-## You can create a free acount with RunwayML.
+## Ceate a free acount with RunwayML

 - Note that there is a fee to upgrade to additional features.